22cryys56p-beep/Command_Center/SESSION_START.md

 - do not provide authoritative commit information

 A disconnected environment may verify code internally, but only the actual repository can establish project history.

+A completion summary is not verification.
+Confirmed incidents exist of "no errors, all tests pass"-style reports later found false under direct, independent inspection of the actual pushed commit.
+Always verify the real artifact, not the report describing it.

 ---